-5.4.2.1 Electric motors and other rotating electrical machines that are used for transferring braking torque and/or whose failure would result in loss of control of the load are to be designed, constructed, installed and tested to the requirements contained in these Guidelines, and in accordance withof Part 4, Chapter 8 of the Main Rules, as relevant and applicable.
+5.4.2.1 Electric motors and other rotating electrical machines that are used for transferring braking torque and/or whose failure would result in loss of control of the load are to be designed, constructed, installed and tested to the requirements contained in this document, and in accordance with Part 4, Chapter 8 of the Main Rules, as relevant and applicable.
 The test certificates are to be made available when requested by the Surveyor.
-Acceptance will be based on design review and satisfactory performance testing witnessed by the Surveyor after installation on the crane.
+Acceptance will be based on design review and satisfactory performance testing witnessed by the Surveyor after installation on the lifting appliance.